manub7/Graphic_design_freelance/README.md

 followed by the variables configuration on the Heroku website where i have configured all sesitive data variables.

 Each time I commit and push  to the server the HEROKU gets updated with the latest version.
 The only diffrence between the development and the production version represents the debug tool which is turned off.
-You can view the production version [here](https://cookbook-milestoneproject.herokuapp.com/)
+You can view the production version [here](TBC)

 ## Credits

 - The carousel display that has been well modified to suit my project can be found [here](https://stackoverflow.com/questions/20007610/bootstrap-carousel-multiple-frames-at-once)
+- The JS price calulation functionality for design request can be found[here](https://stackoverflow.com/questions/27745710/calculating-total-of-2-input-fields-in-jquery/27745734)